What Does Postpartum Recovery Actually Look Like?

 - feeding your baby

-- learning your new rhythm
+- adjusting to a new rhythm

-Before leaving the hospital, it helps to:
+Before leaving the hospital, it can help to:

-- ask questions about recovery and breastfeeding
+- ask questions about recovery

 - speak with a lactation consultant